Madrid Real Proved They Can Do the Job Against Levante in a Dominant 2 – 0 Victory

 Second-Half Breakthrough

-Game Management and Defensive Control
+Game Effective Game Management and Defense and Defensive Control

 Final Whistle